 We provide a small number of perquisites to our senior executives, including the NEOs.
-For a list of all perquisites provided to our NEOs for fiscal 2019, please refer to the All Other Compensation Table on page 56.
+For a list of all perquisites provided to our NEOs for fiscal 2021, please refer to “Fiscal 2021 All Other Compensation Table” on page 63.

 Severance and Long-term Incentive Change in Control Plan for Executive Officers

-Our Section 16 officers (including all of the NEOs) are covered by the Severance and Long-term Incentive Change in Control Plan for Executive Officers (“SPEO”), which is intended to protect us and our stockholders, and provide a level of transition assistance in the event of an involuntary termination of employment.
-Under the SPEO, participants who incur an involuntary termination (i.e., a termination not for cause), and who execute a full and effective release of claims following such termination, are eligible to receive severance benefits in an amount determined as a multiple of base pay, plus the average of the actual annual incentives paid for the preceding three years.
+Under the SPEO, participants who incur an involuntary termination (i.e., a termination not for cause), and who execute a full and effective release of claims following such termination, are eligible to receive severance benefits in an amount determined as a multiple of base pay, plus the average of either the actual annual incentives paid for the preceding three years or target bonus if the executive has received less than three full fiscal year annual cash bonuses at his or her seniority level as of immediately prior to such termination.
 In the case of the NEOs other than the CEO, the multiplier is 1.5.
 In the case of the CEO, the multiplier is 2.0.
 In all cases, this benefit will not exceed 2.99 times the sum of the executive’s base pay plus target annual incentive as in effect immediately prior to the termination of employment.